Metro

 The U.S. State Department has stated that the bond requirement is part of a broader effort to ensure compliance with visa terms and to mitigate the risk of visa overstays.

-The policy is currently a pilot program, and its impact on international relations and bilateral exchanges to be seen.
+The policy is currently a pilot program, and its impact on international relations and bilateral exchanges remains to be seen.

 Share